Bocheon Gim (Kenny)

 Thesis: Utilizing Real-Time Video Matting for Real Hand Visualization and Interaction within Augmented Virtuality

-Advisor: Prof. Jeany Son, Prof. Seungjun Kim
+Advisor: Prof. Jeany Son, Prof. SeungJun Kim

 Mar.
 2018 - Feb.
 2024